 QEB Hollis Whiteman brings first-class advocacy and extensive experience to judicial review applications, with an emphasis on issues arising from the investigation and prosecution of criminal cases, regulatory and police misconduct matters, inquests and prison Law.

 Our experienced team work on behalf of claimants, defendants and interested parties including individuals, company directors, government bodies and regulators.

 Members of Chambers offer representation at all levels of seniority and from the very earliest stages, including advising clients on pre-action procedures.

-Our work in public law has developed from our established reputation within the fields from which applications have originated.
-We have extensive experience as interested parties, claimants/applicants and defendants/respondents in judicial reviews arising from: regulatory proceedings (Waney Squier; Nakash; Jeffry); Private Prosecutions (Haigh); general crime (Sowande); and corporate and financial crime (Tchenguiz; River East Supplies Ltd).
+Our work in Public Law has developed from our established reputation within the fields from which applications have originated.
+We have extensive experience as interested parties, claimants/applicants and defendants/respondents in judicial reviews arising from: regulatory proceedings (Waney Squier; Nakash; Jeffry); private prosecutions (Haigh); general crime (Sowande); and corporate & financial crime (Tchenguiz; River East Supplies Ltd).
 We have experience of all grounds of judicial review (illegality, irrationality and unfairness), all types of public bodies and through all stages of the process, from ‘letter before action’, to permission and ultimately full hearing.

 Within our other fields of expertise, we have become the go-to set for judicial review and our reputation continues to expand.

-R (on the application of Jeffrey) v The Independent Police Complaints Commission EWHC 102 (Admin)
+R (on the Application of Jeffrey) v The Independent Police Complaints Commission (2017) EWHC 102 (Admin)

 Polly Dyer appeared in a case stated that addressed citizens’ power to arrest under s.
 24A(1)(b) of PACE.
-The case of R. v Self (Graham) 1 W.L.R.
-657 was considered.
+The case of R v Self (Graham) (1992) 1 WLR 657 was considered.

 Adrian Darbishire QC represented a doctor who judicially reviewed the decision of the police to disclose information to the GMC that had been obtained unlawfully following a search.